Urigo/tortilla/README.md

 Will print the tutorial status prior to git-status.
 If for example, we're editing step 1.2, this will print `Editing step 1.2`.
 In case there's a conflict, let's say between steps 1.2 and 1.3, this will print `Solving conflict between step 1.2 (HEAD) and step 1.3`.

+- *option:* `-i, --instruct` - Print additional instructions: how to continue from current state.
+Am I allowed to push new steps?
+Should I amend my changes? etc.

 ### tortilla-dump CLI

 **command:** `tortilla dump create [out]`